Draft Clarrie Hall Dam Water Release Policy

 Have your say

-• Does the Policy helps you to understand Council’s operational practices in relation to water releases?
+- Does the Policy help you understand Council’s operational practices in relation to water releases?
 If not, how could we improve the policy to make it clearer?

 It should be noted that in accordance with Council policy and the provisions of the Government Information (Public Access) Act 2009 – ‘GIPAA,’ confidential information contained within submissions may be released upon a request being made by a third party.